Sujit26/DataMining-Algorithms/README.md

 -> Python3 algorithm_name.py
 -> Enter minimum support in percentage (For eg: for 1% wrtie 0.01)

-I have writen a code with generae the fake data-set for grocerry
+I have writen a code for generation of fake data-set for grocerry